Overview

 Lockout/Tagout (LO/TO) for Machines & Equipment

-Machinery/equipment is characterized by one or more forms of energy to accomplish work, such as cutting, pressing, boring, forming, shaping, moving matter (e.g., pumps), and so on.
-Examples of machines/equipment that may be encountered at UNL that are subject to LO/TO procedures include, but are not limited to: gas, water, and steam lines; HVAC equipment including air handlers and boilers; kitchen equipment such as slicers, mixers, dishwashers, trash compactors, cardboard balers and garbage disposals; woodworking and metalworking machines; printing presses; laboratory equipment such as centrifuges, cage washers, autoclaves, and high powered lasers; conveyors; motor vehicles; hydraulic lifts; elevators, etc.
+Examples of machines/equipment that may be encountered at the University of Nebraska-Lincoln that are subject to LO/TO procedures include, but are not limited to: gas, water, and steam lines; HVAC equipment including air handlers and boilers; kitchen equipment such as slicers, mixers, dishwashers, trash compactors, cardboard balers and garbage disposals; woodworking and metalworking machines; printing presses; laboratory equipment such as centrifuges, cage washers, autoclaves, and high powered lasers; conveyors; motors; hydraulic lifts; elevators, etc.

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.